BenVerst/HOLC_Grade_Inequality/README.md

 EPA is sharing EJScreen with the public:- to be more transparent about how we consider environmental justice in our work,- to assist our stakeholders in making informed decisions about pursuing environmental justice and,- to create a common starting point between the agency and the public when looking at issues related to environmental justice.

-EJScreen provides on environmental and demographic information for the US at the Census tract and block group levels.
-You will be working with block group data that has been downloaded from the EPA site.
-To understand the associated data columns, you will need to explore the Technical Documentation and column description spreadsheet available in the data folder.
-I also encourage you to explore the limitations and caveats of the data.

 ### Mapping Inequality

 A team of researchers, led by the Digital Scholarship Lab at the University of Richmond have digitized maps and information from the HOLC as part of the Mapping Inequality project.